carloscabo/watermark-js/README.md

 # watermark-js
-Add watermark to pictures using JS and HTML5 Vanvas element
+Add watermark to pictures using JS and HTML5 Canvas element